james-stevens/dnsflsk/README.md

 If you feel like it, leave a comment in the [first issue](https://github.com/james-stevens/dnsflsk/issues/1) called `Just for chatting`

+# Additional Option

+In addition to the [Google Supported Parameters](https://developers.google.com/speed/public-dns/docs/doh/json#supported_parameters)
+, this API also supports the paramter `servers` as a comma separated list of DNS servers you want your query sent to.

 # Work-in-progress

 Currently this is massively a work-in-progress, so the `master` branch will change (probably daily),